isabelcabezasm/getting-started-with-ai-foundry-agents/readme.md

 The endpoint can be found in the Azure Foundry portal The format is : https://<resource>.services.ai.azure.com/api/projects/<project-name>.

-For the example 01 you will need to create a "Grounding with Bing Custom Search" resource, and add a connection to that service in the AI Foundry project.
+For the example 01 and 02 you will need to create a "Grounding with Bing Custom Search" resource, and add a connection to that service in the AI Foundry project.

 4. **Run or debug your agent:**